SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 #### Starting:
 `POST /{collection}/{id}/processes/{process_name}`

 The payload of such a request contains process-specific input information.
 A started process MAY create a resource at `/{collection}/{id}/processes/{process_name}/latest` to access and interact with the latest process instance.
-In such case the response MUST be a 302 Found with a `Location` header pointing to the created resource.
+In such case the response MUST be a 201 Created with a `Location` header pointing to the created resource together with the process state representation.

-In case process is created, executed and immediately terminated by the server, a 302 Found response MAY still be provided where the result of the process could be obtained by the client.
+The server operator MAY support direct access to process resources using server generated identifier.
+Such resource MAY be accessible using following URL: `/{collection}/{id}/processes/{process_name}/{process_id}`, where process_id is the process identifier.

-A started process MAY create a resource at `/{collection}/{id}/processes/{process_name}/latest` to access and interact with the latest process instance.
-In such case the response MUST be a 303 See Other with a `Location` header pointing to the created process resource.
+A started process MAY also expose a resource at `/{collection}/{id}/processes/{process_name}/latest` to access and interact with the latest process instance.
+In case server offers any access to process information of given process name, the access to the last instance using `/{collection}/{id}/processes/{process_name}/latest` URL is MANDATORY.

-When a process is created, executed and immediately completed by the server, a 303 See Other response MAY still be provided where the result of the process could be obtained by the client.
+In both cases the response to a POST request MUST be a 201 Created with with the process state representation and a `Location` header pointing to the created process resource.

-Server MAY decide not to expose any resource for interaction with a created process, in such case a 202 Accepted MUST be provided.
+When a process is created, executed and immediately completed by the server, a 201 Created response MAY still be provided together with the representation of the process result.

 Server MAY decide not to expose any resource for interaction with the created process, in such case a 202 Accepted MUST be provided.